NicolasAnelli/c-language-blood-pressure/README.md

 Considering that this system was developed in C, the use is around choosing options by typing a number of the option, then pressing Enter key to confirm.

+### Hidden menu options

+There are actually 2 options on main menu, but there are 3 hidden operations used to help on develop and check for code.

+- Option **f**: add some fake data for faster tests, this is very useful on pagination tests.
+- Option **d**: show the current state of global __history variable, useful to search for insert/update/delete operations.
+- Option **a**: trigger a auto-test function, which do unit checks, useful when manipulate core.h functions.

+Obs: to select these options, you can type then as choosed option on main menu screen.

 ## Some screens

 This is the main menu screen: